 Find all the latest marketing trends on the J&C Blog.

 Online customers expect to be recognized when they arrive in the same way they are at their favorite offline businesses.
 Think about the experience you may have had at the local sandwich shop around the corner from your office where you regularly have lunch.
-After a while they may have started to greet you by name when you arrived.
-A business like this has created a real one-to-one connection and an enjoyable experience.
+After a while, the employees may greet you, know your name and make you feel welcome.
+A business like this has created a real one-to-one connection and an enjoyable experience for the customer.
 With more than enough data as well as technology available today, marketers can create this same experience for customers online.

 Once customers are recognized, they then want their preferences and history remembered as well.
 65% of consumers are more likely to shop at a retail store (online or in person) that knows their purchase history.
 Going back to the local sandwich shop: after they greet you by name they may ask you if you are going to get the turkey sandwich with no mayo and extra tomatoes, or maybe they’ll mention that last time you added a cookie with it that you enjoyed.
 Being able to remember a customer’s order adds value to their experience as well as making them feel that they are valued as a customer.

 To personalize the experience even further, customers want businesses to take the data they remember about them to recommend other things they may be interested in.
 Customers expect the business to know them better than they know themselves by paying close attention to their unique preferences and making recommendations to them.
 The sandwich shop employee may have noticed that many customers who have been ordering the turkey sandwich have decided to start adding bacon to it, so the next time you visit, the employee might ask you if you wanted to add bacon to your sandwich as it has been getting very popular among turkey sandwich buyers.
 Giving the customer an additional option, based on what they normally purchase, provides them a more gratifying experience — without having to discover it on their own.